 2. Check Advertisements on the Internet

 Information appears on online marketplaces or in movie forums.
-For example, in New York you can buy four cans of 35-mm film “Kodak Vision 3 500T / 5219” at the price of $50 per spool.
-Another option is to place an ad in the Facebook groups, they say that it works.
+For example, in New York, you can buy four cans of the 35-mm film "Kodak Vision 3 500T/5219" at the price of $50 per spool.
+Another option is to place an ad in the Facebook groups; they say that it works.

 3. Take the Remains of the Film from the Shooting